 What Happened and Why?

 Why, oh why, does this happen?
 It seems that today companies have lost taking pride in the quality of their products and it's all about profit.
 It feels rather like a “catch me if you can” plot on their part – they make their items slightly shoddier and infinitesimally smaller and hope you don’t notice.
-Oh, their advertising extols how well made their goods are but, unfortunately for them, there are still some of us around who remember what real quality is.
+Oh, their advertising extols how well made their goods are but, unfortunately for them, there are still some of us around who remember what real quality is … or 'was.'
 In the companies’ favor is that the typical consumer of today has a very short memory and is obsessed with a label versus how the product is actually made.

 It doesn’t help that the newer generations don’t even know what they’ve missed.
-Their grandparents are fast becoming part of a generation that has also forgotten that washing machines used to last for decades, that clothes were once made of quality cloth (even “cheap” ones) and that Campbell’s Soup used to taste like homemade soup, not the oversalted, tasteless concoctions the company claims to be wholesome today.
+Their grandparents are fast becoming part of a generation that has forgotten that washing machines used to last for decades, that clothes were once made of quality cloth (even “cheap” ones) and that Campbell’s Soup actually used to taste like homemade soup, not the oversalted, tasteless concoctions the company claims to be wholesome today.

 A Race to the Bottom?

 It is up to us, the consumer, to put the brakes on this race to the bottom.
 We buy these products.
 We are the ones accepting and still consuming the trash that corporations use to fill their shelves.
 We keep demanding cheap prices without thinking about the corners a company will cut to reach that price.